 ping-timeout, when network communication with a process times out or the network connection is shut down unexpectedly, the process is evicted from the database by its peers.
 See Setting Up Failure Detection.

-NUODB_HOME/etc/default.properties file, is set to an interval of 60 seconds or greater.
-Brokers ping their connected peer(s) periodically.
-A peer sends a warning to its agent log if it does not receive acknowledgement of its initial ping after 10 seconds and then continually after that.
-See Host Properties (default.properties).
+Brokers and agents ping their connected peer(s) periodically.
+A peer sends a warning to its agent log if it does not receive acknowledgment of its initial ping after 10 seconds, and then continually after that.

-heartbeatPeerTimeout=0, is that a peer waits for a ping acknowledgement forever and does not disconnect a non-responsive peer.
+45, which means a peer waits 45 seconds for a ping acknowledgment before disconnecting a non-responsive peer.
 For a peer to automatically disconnect a non-responsive peer, set

-heartbeatPeerTimeout to a value greater than the setting of the
+heartbeatPeerTimeout to a value greater than the value set for the

 20 seconds for the